ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 ## Implementation notes and hints for Front-Ends

-The here described tool offers an API which can be consumed by either a command line tool like cURL or a custom front-end.
-In the following some hints for front-end implementations will be given.
+The here described tool offers an API which can be consumed by either a command line tool like cURL or a custom frontend.
+In the following some hints for frontend implementations will be given.

 ### Usability